openshift-labs/learn-katacoda/intro-openshift/cluster-access/02-logging-in-via-the-command-line.md

   https://api.preview.openshift.com/oauth/token/request
 ```

-You would follow the link given, logging in first via GitHub if necessary.
+You would visit the link given, logging in first via GitHub if necessary.
 This will land you at a page looking like:

 ![Request Access Token](../../assets/intro-openshift/cluster-access/02-request-access-token.png)

 In this case, rather than use your actual user credentials to login using ``oc login``, you use a special access token provided by that web page.
 The web page lists the specific ``oc login`` command to run.

 Even in the case where user authentication is managed by the OpenShift cluster and user credentials are accepted, you can opt to instead use an access token.
-You can retrieve the command to run by manually entering the ``/oauth/token/request`` URL against the OpenShift cluster being used, or you can instead retrieve it from the _Command Line Tools_ page you saw previously to download the ``oc`` command line tool.
+You can retrieve the command to run by manually entering the ``/oauth/token/request`` URL against the OpenShift cluster being used, or you can instead retrieve it from the _Command Line Tools_ page you use to download the ``oc`` command line tool.

  ![Request Access Token](../../assets/intro-openshift/cluster-access/02-login-access-token.png)